-If you drive through the Edelen, Almond Grove, Fairview Plaza, Glenridge and other older and historic Los Gatos nieghborhoods, you may have wondered how far back in time these architecturally interesting properties go.
+If you drive through the Edelen, Almond Grove, Fairview Plaza, Glenridge and other older and historic Los Gatos neighborhoods, you may have wondered how far back in time these architecturally interesting properties go.
 What are the oldest residences in town, or close by?

-In the Santa Clara Valley, there are a few old adobe homes here and there, such as the Peralta Adobe in downtown San Jose (built in 1797), and the Santa Clara Women’s Club Adobe (built in 1790), and many more.
+In the Santa Clara Valley, there are a handful of old adobe homes here and there, such as the Peralta Adobe in downtown San Jose (built in 1797), and the Santa Clara Women’s Club Adobe (built in 1790), and many more.
 I can’t say for certain if there are any remaining 18th-19th century adobe homes in Los Gatos.
 If they exist the most probable properties are around the Los Gatos Saratoga border, are private, occupied homes, and have extensive additions and modifications.

 When discussing historic homes in the Bay Area, the Victorian undoubtedly comes to mind.
 And Los Gatos has plenty!
-A search of county real estate records for homes in Los Gatos (in town, 95030 & 95032 plus the mountains, 95033) spanning the era from 1837-1901 revealed hundreds of properties identified as pre-1900 construction.
-There were about about 400 in 95030, 120 in 95032, and also about 120 in 95033.
+A search of county real estate records for Los Gatos homes (in town, 95030 & 95032 plus the mountains, 95033) spanning the era from 1837-1901 revealed hundreds of properties identified as Victorian construction.
+It displayed about about 375 in 95030, 120 in 95032, and also about 140 in 95033.

 If you enjoy seeing lovely older homes, especially Victorians, be sure to visit Los Gatos and drive through the historic districts and streets near downtown!
 If you are thinking of selling your historic or older home in Los Gatos or nearby, or if you’re in the market for one we would love to hear from you!
 Below are a few photos of some of our earliest homes – I to urge you to have a look in person 🙂